g-otn/Colorir438/README.md

 ## Built with
 This project uses the ``_textcolor`` and the ``_textbackground`` functions from the [Pelles C](https://www.pellesc.de/index.php?page=overview) ``conio.h``.
-This allows to change the text color or background of a single character, instead of the whole Command Prompt (like the ``color`` cmd command).
+It allows to change the text color or background of a single character, instead of the whole Command Prompt (like the ``color`` cmd command).

 ## Acknowledgements
 This project was inspired by the Coloring (IED-001) slideshow by Prof. Dr. Silvio do Lago Pereira of FATEC-SP's TI dept.